 With about 90 percent of the companies in the S&P 500 turning in results, they're expected to be up more than 2 percent.
 And higher earnings generally send a company's stock higher.

 That's no guarantee, of course.
 Revenue for the third quarter so far is up only about 0.6 percent, which means that companies' profit growth is driven not by selling more goods and services but by cutting costs, which can mean laying off workers or trimming salaries.

 And compared with a year ago, the earnings and revenue growth is downright anemic.
 In the third quarter of 2011, earnings grew more than 17 percent over the previous year, according to S&P Capital IQ.
 Revenue was up more than 11 percent.

 Still, if companies managed to increase profits during a slow economic recovery, they should have no trouble doing it if the economy really picks up.

 THE CHINA MACHINE

 You can't consider the future of the world economy, and therefore the future of the U.S. stock market, without considering China, the world's second-largest economy behind the United States.

-You've probably heard that economic growth in China has slowed.
-But China's economy is still growing at an annual rate of 7.4 percent, more than triple the U.S. rate, and far better than the contraction in most of Europe.
+You've probably heard that the Chinese economy has slowed.
+But it's still expanding at an annual rate of 7.4 percent, more than triple the U.S. rate, and far better than the contraction in most of Europe.

-China's middle class is huge and expanding.
+China's middle class is big and getting bigger.
 That makes it more expensive for U.S. companies to produce goods there because of higher living standards, but it also means more customers for American companies to sell things to.